 A hazard quotient is the ratio of the potential exposure to a substance and the level at which no adverse effects are expected.
 It is primarily used by US EPA to assess the health risks of air toxics.

 A hazard quotient less than or equal to 1 indicates that adverse effects are not likely to occur, and thus can be considered to have negligible hazard.
 HQs greater than 1 are not statistical probabilities of harm occurring.
 Instead, they are a simple statement of whether (and by how much) an exposure concentration exceeds the reference concentration (RfC).

 Another very important concept related to HQ is Hazard Index(HI).
 It is the sum of hazard quotients for substances that affect the same target organ or organ system.
 As with the hazard quotient, aggregate exposures below an HI of 1.0 derived using target organ specific hazard quotients likely will not result in adverse non-cancer health effects over a lifetime of exposure.

 Hazard Quotient (HQ) = Exposure Concentration/Reference Concentration (RfC)

 A risk quotient (RQ) is the ratio of a point estimate of exposure and a point estimate of effects.
 It is primarily used by US EPA to assess the ecological risk of pesticides.

 In above equation, exposure refers to estimated environmental concentration (EEC).
-Toxicity refers to an effect level obtained from eco-toxicity testing, such as an LC50 or NOEC.
+Toxicity refers to an effect level or endpoint obtained from eco-toxicity testing, such as an LC50 or NOEC.

 After the risk quotient(s) is calculated, it is compared to EPA's Level of Concern (LOC).
 If RQ is less than LOC, it is generally regarded that the risk is acceptable.